 The Data-Value Gap: Only 32% of companies have reported being able to extract business value from their data, and only 27% have described the output of data and analytics projects as being “highly actionable.”
 Interoperability of systems and technologies closes this gap.

-QuartzBio’s Biomarker Intelligence Platform uses a fully interoperable, scalable, and modular data fabric solution to maintain connectivity with all data streams across complex technology and vendor ecosystems generated by R&D programs.
+QuartzBio’s Precision Medicine AI Agent Platform uses a fully interoperable, scalable, and modular data fabric solution to maintain connectivity with all data streams across complex technology and vendor ecosystems generated by R&D programs.
 This platform supports cross-ecosystem interoperability and generates insights using business intelligence tools.

 QuartzBio’s approach drives value for multiple teams by unifying point solutions and enabling sample and biomarker insights to flow freely between operations teams, translational researchers, data science/bioinformatics teams, and business executives, thus powering decision-making for day-to-day use cases.

-By creating a data fabric architecture to ingest and harmonize data and technologies spanning across this complex ecosystem, QuartzBio’s Biomarker Intelligence Platform can serve as either a standalone enterprise system supporting Precision Medicine, or a robust system that can integrate seamlessly and serve domain-specific functions in the context of the broader drug ecosystem.
+By creating a data fabric architecture to ingest and harmonize data and technologies spanning across this complex ecosystem, QuartzBio’s Precision Medicine AI Agent Platform can serve as either a standalone enterprise system supporting Precision Medicine, or a robust system that can integrate seamlessly and serve domain-specific functions in the context of the broader drug ecosystem.

 QuartzBio’s approach drives value for multiple teams by unifying point solutions and enabling sample and biomarker insights to flow freely between operations teams, translational researchers, data science/bioinformatics teams, and business executives, thus powering decision-making for day-to-day use cases.

-By creating a data fabric architecture to ingest and harmonize data and technologies spanning across this complex ecosystem, QuartzBio’s Biomarker Intelligence Platform can serve as either a standalone enterprise system supporting Precision Medicine, or a robust system that can integrate seamlessly and serve domain-specific functions in the context of the broader drug ecosystem.
+By creating a data fabric architecture to ingest and harmonize data and technologies spanning across this complex ecosystem, QuartzBio’s Precision Medicine AI Agent Platform can serve as either a standalone enterprise system supporting Precision Medicine, or a robust system that can integrate seamlessly and serve domain-specific functions in the context of the broader drug ecosystem.

 The Opportunity: Closing the Data-Value Gap